 - DK Eyewitness Travel, Bilingual Visual Dictionary: Hindi-English, London: DK Publishing, 2008 [ISBN-13: 9781405331630]

 This literature does not need to be studied beforehand.

-Interested students may familiarize themselves with Devanagari script (all vowels & consonants) before the commencement of the classes through:
+Students should familiarize themselves with Devanagari script (all vowels & consonants) before the commencement of the classes through

 Not registered, means no permission to attend this course.
 See also the ‘Registration procedures for classes and examinations’ for registration deadlines and more information on how to register.

 For this course attendance and participation is essential.
 Classes missed for a good reason (to the discretion of the conveners and to be discussed BEFORE the class takes place) will have to be made up with an extra assignment.

 Passing this course is an additional requirement for a positive Study Recommendation at the end of the year.

 This course uses integrated communicative language learning method.
 Therefore active participation in the classroom activities is essential for successful learning outcomes.